DevonTomatoSandwich/Pi-Doorbell/README.md

 stop the script with
 `pkill -9 -f Desktop/doorbell.py`

-# issues
+# Issues
  - Sometimes these errors occur:
   - `ALSA lib bluealsa-pcm.c:763:(_snd_pcm_bluealsa_open) Couldn't get BlueALSA PCM: PCM not found`
   - `connect: Device or resource busy (16)`
  - Wiring is ugly (lots of wires and clips).
-Placing the reciever on a breadboad would look better and reduce the chance of clips touching resulting in a short circuit.
+Placing the receiver on a breadboad would look better and reduce the chance of clips touching resulting in a short circuit.
  - Sometimes pi receives input randomly, possibly due to cross talk in wires.